-Physically, the assumption of small radial motions is motivated by an identification of the observed inertial modes from \cite{GizonInertial21} as the eigenvalues of the 3D linearized equations of momentum, mass and energy \cite{Bekki2022}.
-In this setup, the radial velocities of the eigenfunctions are small compared to the horizontal ones for most of the observed modes.
-This is also the case in nonlinear simulations of rotating convection in a spherical shell \cite{Bekki2022b}.
-This assumption could possibly be justify mathematically within an asymptotic analysis as $r\to\infty$ or $\Omega\to 0$.
-This, however, would require to amend the system \eqref{eqs-motion-1} by an atmospheric model and assumptions on the coefficient functions and is beyond the scope of this paper.
+Physically, the assumption of small radial motions is motivated by an identification made in \cite{GizonInertial21}, namely, that the observed inertial modes can be viewed as eigenvalues of the 3D linearized equations of momentum, mass and energy.
+In this setting, the radial velocities of the eigenfunctions are small relative to the horizontal components for most observed modes.
+This observation is also supported by nonlinear simulations of rotating convection in a spherical shell \cite{Bekki2022}.
+While this assumption could potentially be justified through asymptotic analysis ($r\to\infty$ or $\Omega\to 0$), such a rigorous treatment would require amending the system \eqref{eqs-motion-1} with an atmospheric model and explicit assumptions on the coefficient functions -- a task beyond this paper's scope.